A state-controlled Chinese newspaper suggested that a “naive” trade war led by Donald Trump could hurt U.S. brands, including Apple.

 During a phone conversation with reporters shortly after Trump’s call went out, senior Apple executives made their feelings about the campaign known — and their feelings are pretty funny.

-Donald Trump has threaten to permanently switch to Samsung if Apple doesn’t give in to the federal government’s demands, and he’s calling on all his followers to do the same.
+Presidential candidate Donald Trump threatened to boycott Apple products if the company doesn’t give in to the federal government’s demands to unlock an Islamic terrorist’s iPhone.
+Trump said he would permanently switch to Samsung — and called on his followers to do the same.

-At a rally in South Carolina this morning the US presidential candidate says that citizens should boycott Apple products until the company hands over the PIN to one of the San Bernardino terrorist’s iPhone 5c.
-Trump neglected to mention though that nearly all his tweets come from an iPhone.
+At a rally in South Carolina this morning, the Trump said U.S. citizens should boycott Apple products until the company hands over the PIN to one of the San Bernardino terrorist‘s iPhone 5c.
+Trump neglected to mention that nearly all his tweets come from an iPhone.

 If Apple had any common sense, they would just succumb to the FBI’s demands and unlock the San Bernardino terrorist iPhone, claims the all-wise and powerful Donald Trump.
 However, in his bold letter refusing to comply with a court order to create a backdoor to iOS, Apple CEO Tim Cook argues that doing so would set a dangerous precedence and leave customers vulnerable to hackers.